Summer hiking in the Pyrenees (part 1)

-This weekend I spent 2 days in the Pyrenees and did one of the most beautiful hikes I've ever done - also one of the most intense ones.
+This weekend I spent 2 days in the Pyrenees and did one of the most beautiful hikes I've ever done.

 I started in Vall de Nuria.
-This is a high-altitude valley which turns into a ski resort in winter.
+This is high-altitude valley is a ski resort in winter.
 In summer, it's green and full of wild flowers.

 It takes about 3 hours to get here from Barcelona - 2 hours on a regular train + 1 hour on a monorail "mountain train".
 I started at 7am and arrived at 10am.